 Where to Drop off Your Letters

-When it’s time to send your letter, you can either take it to the Post Office directly, drop it off in a blue collection box, or leave it in your mail box (or in the “Outgoing Mail” slot in your community’s cluster of mailboxes).
-As long as you place the proper amount of postage on it (like we wrote earlier, one Forever stamp covers a 1-ounce letter), you’ll be good to go!
+When it’s time to send your letter, you can either take it to the Post Office directly, drop it off in a blue collection box, or leave it in your mailbox (or in the “Outgoing Mail” slot in your community’s cluster of mailboxes).
+As long as you place the proper amount of postage on it (as we wrote earlier, one Forever stamp covers a 1-ounce letter), you’ll be good to go!

 Mailing a Letter Internationally Requires an International First-Class Postage Stamp